NVIDIA/Megatron-LM/tools/retro/build_db.md

   - `--retro-add-retriever` : Must be used to select Retro model.
   - `--retro-num-neighbors` : Number of neighbors to retrieve from the retrieval database (defaults to 2).
   - `--retro-num-retrieved-chunks` : For each neighbor, the number consecutive chunks to retrieve, including the initial neighbor (defaults to 2).
+  - `--retro-attention-gate` : Gated mechanism to incorporate information of cross attention from retrieved neighbor  (defaults to 1 during pretraining).

 <!-- ################ pretraining ################ -->
 <!-- # Pretraining -->